 Today, Volvo Cars are one of the most well-known and respected premium car brands.
 Over 705,000 Volvos were sold around the world in 2019, and the company employs over 41,000 people.
 The head office of Volvo is in Gothenburg in Scandinavia, with regional offices in Rockleigh and Shanghai, R&D centers in the Silicon Valley in California, and design centers in Camarillo, Gothenburg, and Shanghai.
 Volvo production plants are in Sweden, Belgium, and China.
 The company has 2,300 dealerships around the world.

 Volvo cares deeply about sustainability.
-By 2035, Volvo expects one-third of their cars to be completely electric.
+By 2035, Volvo expects one-third of its cars to be completely electric.
 Volvo Cars' Safety Vision is also one of the most ambitious in automobile history.
-Volvo continuously collects accident data and run countless computer simulations and physical crash tests to develop world-first safety technology that they share with society.
+Volvo continuously collects accident data and runs countless computer simulations and physical crash tests to develop world-first safety technology that they share with society.
 However, every vehicle will eventually need repairs.
-Whether you need Volvo repair, or Brake Repair & Service, brake repair, transmission repair, Transmission Repair & Replacement, we at Ron's Automotive - Cascade Park can take care of your car, bumper to bumper.
+Whether you need Volvo repair, or brake repair, brake repair, transmission repair, transmission repair, we at Ron's Automotive - Cascade Park can take care of your car, bumper to bumper.
 We are located in the 98684 area.